What is specdriven?

 specdriven <command>Quick start

-# Run interactively - the CLI prompts for kind, slug, and agent
+# Run interactively - the CLI prompts for slug and agent

 npx specdriven add

-# Install a skill into Claude Code (project-local)
+# Install a spec into Claude Code (project-local)

-npx specdriven add spec nextjs-saas -a cursor -gAll commands
+npx specdriven add nextjs-saas -a cursor -gAll commands

-specdriven add <kind> [slug] # Install from the catalog
+specdriven add [slug] # Install a spec from the catalog (+ paired skills)

-specdriven init <kind> [slug] # Scaffold a new one from the template
+specdriven init [slug] # Scaffold a new spec from the template

 | Flag | Description |